brandur/sorg/content/fragments/rescuing-history.md

 * Unlinking Flickr URLs (I don't expect those to be around too much longer) and importing those photos into the project.
 For good measure, running all images through [MozJPEG](/fragments/libjpeg-mozjpeg) to get sizes down.
 * Giving the styling an ever-so-slight facelift.
 Eliminated Google Fonts, increased text size, and added a smidgeon of additional whitespace.

 The job is done, and it only took one evening.
 Mutelight is now a static site that has a good chance of outliving Heroku, and maybe even Ruby.
 It's also noticeably faster now that there's no dynamic component.
 It's still on a NIH stack, but one that has minimal dependencies aside from Go's standard library.
-And even if Modulir dies, the static files that it generated will be portable to any system for about as long as we can expect modern computing to be alive.
+And even if Modulir dies, the HTML static files that it generated will be portable to any system for about as long as we can expect modern computing to live.

-Chalk this up to another of "probably not worth the time" lockdown project, but hey, it beats Netflix.
+Chalk this up to another of "probably not worth the time" lockdown project, but hey, beats Netflix.